-I was scared of dying until I was 27 and diagnosed with a chronic disease.
-It forced me to accept and make peace with my own death, which made life tastier!
+I was scared of dying until I was diagnosed with a chronic disease when I was 27 years old.
+It forced me to accept and make peace with my own death, which made life more precious.

 In Dying To Be Me: My Journey from Cancer, to Near Death, to True Healing, Anita describes how Hodgkin’s Lymphoma, chemotherapy, and her near-death experience (NDE) changed her perspective of life, dying, and death.
 If you fear death, you should read her book – it’ll help you be okay with the fact that you will die.